Frequently Asked Questions

 Does ARC require an individual member to meet a definition of infertility?

 No, ARC does not require an individual member to meet a definition of infertility.
-This enables the inclusion of a diverse population of individuals who want to access fertility or infertility treatments.
+This enables the inclusion of a diverse population so everyone can receive any type of treatment they need.

 Is the ARC Fertility Employer Program cost-effective?

 Yes, there are NO PEPM fees.
 The subsidy amount is chosen by the employer and is paid ONLY when an employee uses the services.
 There is also a small implementation fee and annual company fee so that all employees can access ARC’s comprehensive reproductive health and wellness digital solution.
 This includes ARC’s FertilityNow app with individual information, resources, and predictors.
 Concierge Fertility Specialists provide personalized information regarding benefits and financial solutions along with emotional support throughout each employee’s fertility journey.
 This helps members minimize treatments and connect with a Center of Excellence to optimize outcomes.
 Our Net Promoter Score is 89.
 ARC Fertility also has a robust Telehealth system that can minimize time away from work and reduce cost.

 Can the ARC Fertility Employer program integrate into an existing plan?

 Yes, ARC can work with the employer’s plan or their TPA to establish the simplest possible administration.
 Since ARC Treatment Packages are all-inclusive for clinical services and can include Pharmacy, Genetics, and other Services, a global payment can be made.

 How flexible is the ARC Fertility Employer Program with their benefits packages?

 ARC can design packages that meet the choices of the employer, including IUI, IVF, egg freezing, sperm and egg donor, surrogacy, emotional and adoption support.